openyou/openyou.org/_posts/2011-05-26-libfitbit-development-update.markdown

   anyways.
 Definitely an ownable area for anyone looking to start up an open source project, and there's a ton of code already out there...
 * Whatever else people are looking for.
-Let em know in the [github issues][7] if you have requests.
+Let me know in the [github issues][7] if you have requests.

 [1]: http://www.github.com/qdot/libfitbit